eyalz800/zpp_bits/README.md

 -----------------------
 The serialization format of this library is not based on any known or accepted format.
 Naturally, other languages do not support this format, which makes it near impossible to use the library for cross programming language communication.

-For this reason the library provides support for **protobuf** which is commonly used for binary serialization and cross language communication.
+For this reason the library provides support for **protobuf** which is available almost everywhere.

 Please note that protobuf support is highly experimental and may not include all of the features, and it is generally slower (around 2-5 times slower) than the stock format which aims to be zero overhead.